Collin County Divorce Attorney

 Collaborative Law is a relatively new approach to resolving divorce and family law matters.
 The Collaborative Law process requires parties and their attorneys to commit to negotiating a settlement out of the courtroom from the beginning of the case.
 In doing so, it seeks to eliminate the risks and expense of contested litigation and a trial.
 Ms. Porter is trained in the Collaborative Law process and can help you determine whether it is a good option for you.

 Ms. Porter informs her clients of their options and fully discusses the advantages, disadvantages, risks and expense associated with each approach.
 She utilizes her extensive experience to guide her clients through the process to resolution.

 If you need help filing for divorce in Collin County, you want a lawyer with a reputation for providing solid and experienced representation.
-Contact Diana Porter by calling (972) 562-0038 or by email today.
+Contact Diana Porter by call to our office or by email today.